Sexual Minorities Uganda: Organization

-History
+Events

 Victor Mukasa, a trans man activist, founded Sexual Minorities Uganda on 3 March 2004 in Kampala at the Kaival restaurant and Internet cafe.
 The earliest members included Val Kalende.
 Kamuhangire.E and David Kato, who were among the first board members.
 Members of SMUG achieved controversy through their activism and legal troubles for much of the organization's history, and the profile of the organization in the later-2000s due to the rise of homophobic populism in the country and the introduction of the Uganda Anti-Homosexuality Bill in the Parliament by David Bahati.

 The Ugandan newspaper Rolling Stone, a publication unrelated to the American magazine of the same name, which rejected the Ugandan paper and called its actions as "horrific", published a gallery of "100 Pictures of Uganda's Top Homos Leak" and stated "Hang Them".
 In response, four members of SMUG whose faces appeared in the magazine, David Kato Kisule, Kasha Nabagesera, Nabirye Mariam, and Pepe Julian Onziema "Patience", filed a petition with the High Court seeking to force the paper to cease distribution of the article.
 The court granted the petition on 2 November 2010, effectively ending the publication of Ugandan Rolling Stone.

-On 26 January 2011, Kato, whose picture had been featured on the cover of the issue of Rolling Stone in question, was assaulted in his home in Mukono Town by his acquaintance Sidney Nsubuga Enoch, 22, who hit him twice in the head with a hammer found in Kato's bathroom before fleeing on foot.
+On 26 January 2011, Kato, whose picture had been featured on the cover of the issue of Rolling Stone in question, was murdered in his home in Mukono Town by his acquaintance Sidney Nsubuga Enoch, 22, who hit him twice in the head with a hammer found in Kato's bathroom before fleeing on foot.
 The apparent motive was a disagreement about sexual services and robbery.
 Kato died en route to the Kawolo Hospital.
+Enoch was subsequently sentenced to 30 years in prison.
 The murder was decried by Human Rights Watch and senior Africa researcher Maria Burnett said that "David Kato's death is a tragic loss to the human rights community".